Nitrux/nuts/README.md

   <img width="128" height="128" src="https://raw.githubusercontent.com/Nitrux/luv-icon-theme/master/Luv/apps/64/nx-software-updater.svg">
 </p>

-> [!WARNING]
+> [!IMPORTANT]
 > The Shell implementation of the Nitrux Update Tool System, i.e., the contents of this repository, is now deprecated in favor of a rewrite: nuts-cpp (https://github.com/Nitrux/nuts-cpp).
-We've archived this repository on Sun 12 Apr 2026 23:01
+We've archived this repository on Sun 12 Apr 2026

 # Introduction